harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

-# Backtesting our variance swap stratergy
+# Back testing our variance swap strategy

-Here I attempt to create a backtest for a variance swap strategy, deciding to enter a position based on previous volatility as a future forecasted voltiltiy.
-This is certianly an area that can be improved possibly using Garch to model future volatility.
-From Here we decide to enter a postion based on the deviations from the mean.
-Here I return the returns in addative variance points.
+Here I attempt to create a backtest for a variance swap strategy, deciding to enter a position based on previous volatility as a future forecasted volatility.
+This is certainly an area that can be improved possibly using Garch to model future volatility.
+From Here we decide to enter a position based on the deviations from the mean.
+Here I return the returns in additive variance points.

 ## Libaries
 ```python